swartn/cmipdata/README.rst

 Introduction
 ------------

-cmipdata is a python package designed to facilliate preprocessing, analysis and plotting of climate model data in standardized NetCDF files, such as those used in the Coupled Model Intercomparison Project (CMIP).
+cmipdata is a Python package for preprocessing, analysis and plotting of climate model data in standardized NetCDF files, such as those used in the Coupled Model Intercomparison Project (CMIP).
+With cmipdata processing hundreds of NetCDF files that make up a large model ensemble is easy and efficient.
 It contains three basic toolsets:

 1) *preprocessing_tools* allow a standard processing (e.g. remapping, concatenating time-slices, zonal-mean) to be systematically applied across an ensemble of models, consisting of many realizations and individual files and produces properly-named output files.
-The processing is done efficiently using climate data operators.
+The processing is done efficiently using Climate Data Operators (cdo).

 2) *loading_tools* facillitates loading data from the multiple files comprising the model ensemble into a single, logical numpy-based data-structure in python.